-The enjoyment of gourmet coffee requires more than the right roast.
+The enjoyment of gourmet coffee, like our Honduran coffee, requires more than the right roast.
 Brewing the perfect cup is an art (with the occasional dash of science).
 A true expert should become familiar with the critical steps and components in the process.
 Consider the following links in the coffee chain.

 The Coffee Chain